Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. _section:

-How to visualize planned appointments for the study patients
+How to visualize planned appointments
 *******************************************************************

 You can visualize these appointments (both planned in series and as a single appointment) in the **Appointments** > **Appointment List**.